Lucky Bamboo: Water vs. Potting Soil for Optimal Health

 Water Propagation

-2. Place the cuttings in water, making sure the node is under.
+Put the cuttings in water, with the node below.

-3. Replace the water weekly to stimulate rooting.
+Change the water weekly to encourage root growth.

 Soil Propagation

-For soil propagation, plant the cuttings directly into well-draining potting mix.
-Keep the soil moist and place the plant where there is indirect sunlight.
+For soil propagation, plant cuttings directly into well-draining potting mix.
+Keep the soil moist and put it in indirect sunlight.

 How to Handle Some Common Problems